mikec/graphsvc/Readme.md

 Overview
 --------

+Imagine that you want to create a simple service to track relationships between users and places...

 graphsvc works by letting you configure service endpoints.
 Each endpoint represents either an *entity* or a *connection* between entities.